bbauska/W3Cx-4of5-thru-May-2024/README.md

 Convolver node: useful for convolution effects such as reverberation

-Definition: *"The *ConvolverNode* interface is an AudioNode that performs a Linear Convolution on a given AudioBuffer, <b>often used to achieve a reverb effect**.
-A ConvolverNode always has exactly one input and one output."*
+Definition: "The <i>ConvolverNode</i> interface is an AudioNode that performs a Linear Convolution on a given AudioBuffer, <b>often used to achieve a reverb effect</b>.
+A ConvolverNode always has exactly one input and one output."

 See the Convolver node's documentation.